 - Bobcat, coyote, red fox, grey fox, raccoon, opossum, and skunk may be hunted at any hour, day or night, beginning after sunrise on the opening day of the season and thereafter until midnight on the closing day of the season.
 For more on hunting furbearers at night, see below.

-- You may hunt furbearers during the day using any handgun, shotgun, rifle or bow.
+- You may hunt furbearers using a handgun, shotgun, rifle, bow, or crossbow.
 All laws pertaining to the use of firearms apply.

 - You may hunt furbearers with a rifle chambered in any cartridge, except that during any open season for deer - including archery, muzzleloading and regular seasons - you may not possess a rifle larger than .22 caliber rimfire afield, during the day or night, to hunt wildlife, including furbearers in any county or portion of a county where deer hunting with rifles is prohibited during the regular deer season.
 Centerfire rifles smaller than .22 caliber are permitted.